crazy0066/Xiaopeng.Xi/_pages/about.md

 </p>

 <p style="text-align: justify;">
 My research interests include condition monitoring, fault diagnosis, and prognostics.
 I have presided over or participated in more than 10 national or provincial projects.
-The application scenarios contain blast furnace, high speed train, generator set, control moment gyro, etc.
+The application scenarios contain blast furnace, high speed train, generator set, etc.
 </p>

 <p style="text-align: justify;">
-I had published more than 30 research papers, including the SCI papers in IEEE Transactions on Reliability, Mechanical Systems and Signal Processing, etc. I was awarded the 2019 Chinese Association of Automation Natural Science Award.
+I had published more than 40 research papers, including the SCI papers in IEEE Transactions on Reliability, Mechanical Systems and Signal Processing, etc. I was awarded the Natural Science Award of the Chinese Association of Automation in 2019.
 </p>

 For more info